-Will pay for up to two courses each year of high school (9-12) for a course at is in a Career and Technical pathway course.
+Will pay for up to two courses each year of high school (9-12) for a course that is in a Career and Technical pathway .

-College/Unive ersity Course
+- Cureer and recimient patinitaly .

-College/University AHS Course (credit hours)
+College/University AHS Course College/University Course (credit hours)

+DC lates to Business CURD 100 (2)

-Western Kentucky University DC Intro to Business BUS 100 (3)
+Western Kentucky University DC Intro to Business SUPR 100 (3)

 DC Personal Finance FIN 161 (3)

 University of Louisville DC Human Development and Learning EDTP 107 (3)

 DC The Teaching Profession EDTP 201 (3)

 DC Foundations of Instruction EDTP 215 (3)